tanzeel0125/pick-ai-agent/README.md

 # Micro SaaS - Find the best AI Agenct for your App

-## Project info

-Find the right AI for your app — faster, smarter, cheaper
+## Find the right AI for your app — faster, smarter, cheaper

-## Overview

 Pickly.AI helps founders, developers, and teams choose the best AI model for their product.